FREEDOM, IDENTITY, AND ART IN AN ERA OF SURVEILLANCE

 Art also makes us pause to consider what kind of future we want for newer generations of thinkers and doers.
 “We need to start thinking about the future in a way that we want to see it develop,” Flynn said.
 Immersive participatory art is one of those ways we can start thinking of the future.
 “The best way to arm yourself isn’t just painting your face, but having an [active] local government, and getting involved in the community.”

 For most of the younger kids who ventured up to Adam Flynn’s booth—reminded of state fairs, full of twinkling lights and whimsical fantasy—Flynn’s Razzle Dazzle designs were just odd kitty-cats.
-If a person looked closer, however, the strange “cats” appeared more and more like triangles intended to confuse facial-recognition software.
+If a person looked closer, however, the strange “cats” appeared more and more like purposive triangles, such as those intended to confuse facial-recognition software.

-While Dazzle makeup is primarily technological, it’s also inherently social: like most art, it becomes what the viewer it to be.
-For some, it’s about kitty-cats, and for others, it’s about creating tools and a platform for voicing powerful political commentary.
-Luckily, FIGMENT has space for all this: as long as you don’t bring the NSA along with you 😉
+While Dazzle makeup is primarily technological, it’s also inherently social: like most art, it becomes whatever the viewer wants it to be.
+For some, the makeup is just a matter of cats drawn on cheeks, but for others, the makeup is a powerful tool for voicing political commentary.
+Luckily, FIGMENT has space for all of this: As long as you don’t bring the NSA along with you.